-SCOR Global Life Reinsurance Ireland dac (further referred to as SGLRI) is the immediate parent of SI.
+SCOR Global Reinsurance Ireland dac (further referred to as SGRI) and formerly 1 SCOR Global Life Reinsurance Ireland dac is the immediate parent of SI.
 The ultimate parent company is SCOR SE, a European company domiciled in France.
-SCOR SE, together with its consolidated subsidiaries (referred to collectively as "SCOR" or the "Group"), form the world's 4th largest reinsurer2 and is listed on the Euronext Paris regulated market and on the SIX Swiss Exchange (formerly SWX Swiss Exchange) in Zurich.
+SCOR SE, together with its consolidated subsidiaries (referred to collectively as "SCOR" or the "Group"), form the world's 5th largest reinsurer2 and is listed on the Euronext Paris regulated market and on the SIX Swiss Exchange (formerly SWX Swiss Exchange) in Zurich.